A white-throated sparrow at Malcolm X Park © Nicole Kit

 Field Trips

 Whether you’re someone who appreciates the sounds of birds, a backyard feeder, or an experienced birder, we warmly welcome people of all skill levels.
-All trips are free, open to the public, and we have a limited number of extra binoculars available for use.
+All trips are open to the public, and we have a limited number of extra binoculars available for use.

 Did you find an injured or baby bird?